Isopto Carpine Side Effects

 Applies to pilocarpine ophthalmic: ophthalmic device, ophthalmic gel/jelly, ophthalmic solution, ophthalmic suspension

-Along with its needed effects, pilocarpine ophthalmic (the active ingredient contained in Isopto Carpine) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by pilocarpine ophthalmic (the active ingredient contained in Isopto Carpine).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor as soon as possible if any of the following side effects occur while taking pilocarpine ophthalmic:Symptoms of too much medicine being absorbed into the body
+If any of the following side effects occur while taking pilocarpine ophthalmic, check with your doctor or nurse as soon as possible:Symptoms of too much medicine being absorbed into the body

 - Increased sweating